 Over the last few weeks, some fascinating articles about feedback for law students have appeared in my inbox.
 But they seemed to be inconsistent.
+Should we drop the feedback sandwich?

 The first was this short but engaging post from February on the ‘feedback sandwich’ by Carrie Sperling over on the Best Practices for Legal Education blog.
 You are probably familiar with the feedback sandwich – the approach to feedback that sandwiches any negative feedback between two pieces of good feedback.
 I have even used it as a way of scaffolding law students into giving feedback to one another, both as a way of encouraging supportive professional behaviour as well as compelling them to provide something other than just ‘Yeah, I thought it was good’.